Ginkgos, Conifers & Bonsai

 Majestic Butterfly - This is a somewhat new introduction with irregular markings of gold on the leaf.
 Semi dwarf.

 Mariken - This unique ginkgo naturally grows in a tight, globe shape.
 It is a dwarf yet has a typical leaf size.
 Mariken is slower growing than Spring Grove.

 Munchkin - Tiny leaves and twiggy branches.
 Munchkin is slow growing to around three feet in ten years.
 This may be the smallest growing of the dwarf ginkgos.

 Spring Grove - This small growing ginkgo has been developed and grown for several years.
 Spring Grove has earned the praise of gardeners and nursery people throughout the world.
 A time-tested winner.

 Sunstream - Leaves with irregular yellow-gold streaks are eye-catching all spring and summer.
 A recent introduction by Gary Handy, this sturdy little ginkgo is cheerful and lights up a small planting area.
 Rare.

 Troll - Small, deep green foliage is arranged in tight patterns.
 Dwarf and Charming.

-We offer beech, maple and evergreen trees pruned and maintained in bonsai style.
+We offer beech, maple, pine, fir and evergreen trees pruned and maintained in bonsai style.
 Our bonsai maples and bonsai conifers are great as gifts for plant enthusiasts who want to expand a collection.